akdo3/akdo-Library/README.md

     end
 end)
 ```
+Main = Which Tab the slider will be.
+Fly = Name of the Toggle, Must be in "".
+You Will Fly = This is the Info, Must be in "", If you dont need it make only this "".

 Contribution
 We encourage contributions to improve the akdo UI Library!
 If you have any suggestions, bug reports, or feature requests, feel free to submit a pull request or open an issue.